CleverCloud/documentation/content/guides/pgpool.md

 **Limiting Exceeding Connections**: PostgreSQL puts a limit on the amount of concurrent connections, so that new connections are rejected when this number is reached.
 Raising this maximum number of connections, however, increases resource consumption and has a negative impact on overall system performance.
 Pgpool-II also limits the number of concurrent connections, but extra connections will be queued instead of returning an error immediately.
 Or you can configure it to return an error when the connection limit is exceeded (`4.1` or later).

 **In Memory Query Cache**: In memory query cache allows to save a `SELECT` statement with its result.
 If an identical `SELECT` comes in, Pgpool-II returns the value from cache.
 Since neither SQL parsing nor access to PostgreSQL are involved, using in memory cache is extremely fast.
 On the other hand, it might be slower than the normal path in some cases, because it adds some overhead of storing cache data.

 The various features are available in the [official Pgpool documentation](https://www.pgpool.net/docs/latest/en/html/index.html).

 {{< callout type="info" >}}
 We only support the **Streaming** mode, which is the most used and recommended mode for Pgpool-II.
 If you need other modes or features that are not supported on Clever Cloud, please contact us at <support@clever-cloud.com>
 {{< /callout >}}

 ## How to configure Pgpool-II

-### Generate direct variables for your PostgreSQL add-ons.
+### Generate direct variables for PG

 Go to the "Add-on dashboard" tab of your PostgreSQL add-ons and click on the "Generate direct hostname and port" button.

-### Enable Pgpool-II for your application
+### Enable Pgpool-II

 In order to configure Pgpool-II, the first thing to do is to link your PostgreSQL add-on.
 To do that, you can go to the `Service Dependencies` page of your application and select your PostgreSQL add-on.

 Once linked, you can enable the Pgpool-II feature by defining the following environment variable: `CC_ENABLE_PGPOOL=true`.
 If you ever need to stop using Pgpool-II, you can remove this variable or set it to `false`.

 Your application will use a Unix Domain Socket to connect to Pgpool-II.
 Unix domain sockets are faster than TCP sockets because there is no handshake and the connection is made locally on the same machine.
 A special environment variable will be injected to your environment variables: `CC_PGPOOL_SOCKET_PATH`.
 This variable contains the path to the Unix Domain Socket you have to connect to.
-See [Usages](#usages) below for some examples on how to use it.
+See [Usage](#usage) below for some examples on how to use it.

 The available Pgpool-II variables and their descriptions are available on our [environment variables reference page](https://www.clever-cloud.com/doc/reference/reference-environment-variables/).